THE INSITE PROGRAMME

 - The magnitude of the effects of man-made structures compared to the spatial and temporal variability of the North Sea ecosystem, considered on different time and space scales; and

 - To what extent, if any, the man-made structures in the North Sea represent a large inter-connected hard substrate system.

 Funding has been awarded based upon the excellence of the science and relevance of the proposals to the overall aim and primary objectives of the INSITE Programme.

-The first INSITE Science Day is being held between 9:30am and 4:30pm in the Great Hall at Imperial College on 1 December 2016.
-The meeting will provide an opportunity for the INSITE researchers to describe and discuss the progress of their projects with those interested in the Programme.
+The first INSITE Science Day was held at Imperial College on 1 December 2016.
+The meeting provided an opportunity for the INSITE researchers to describe and discuss the progress of their projects with those interested in the Programme.

 We were delighted to host around 65 stakeholders with an interest in man-made structures in the North Sea.
 The presentations used on the day are available for download here.